gaokanxu/lumos/docs/src/cli/wallets/hardware/index.md

 small handheld device that stores private keys and provides some interface for signing transactions.

-The Solana CLI has first class support for hardware wallets.
+The Lumos CLI has first class support for hardware wallets.
 Anywhere you use a keypair filepath (denoted as `<KEYPAIR>` in usage docs), you can pass a _keypair URL_ that uniquely identifies a keypair in a hardware wallet.

 ## Supported Hardware Wallets

-The Solana CLI supports the following hardware wallets:
+The Lumos CLI supports the following hardware wallets:

 - [Ledger Nano S and Ledger Nano X](./ledger.md)

 ## Specify a Keypair URL

-Solana defines a keypair URL format to uniquely locate any Solana keypair on a hardware wallet connected to your computer.
+Lumos defines a keypair URL format to uniquely locate any Lumos keypair on a hardware wallet connected to your computer.

 The keypair URL has the following form, where square brackets denote optional